Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Introduction

-Secondly, let us point out an application of the above results to bi-Lipschitz embedding theory.
-Banach spaces with the Radon-Nikod\'ym property have gained popularity among metric space geometers because many well-known examples of metric spaces, such as the Heisenberg group or the Laakso space, fail to bi-Lipschitz embed into any one of them (\cite[Theorem 1.6]{Cheeger-Kleiner}).
+\textbf{Embeddings into RNP spaces.} Our next major application is to the theory of bi-Lipschitz embeddings.
+Banach spaces with the Radon-Nikod\'ym property have gained popularity among metric space geometers because many well-known examples of metric spaces, such as the Heisenberg group or Laakso space, fail to bi-Lipschitz embed into any one of them (\cite[Theorem 1.6]{Cheeger-Kleiner}).
 The two main methods used to prove non-bi-Lipschitz embeddability of metric spaces into Banach spaces with the RNP are due to Cheeger and Kleiner (\cite[Theorem 1.6]{Cheeger-Kleiner}) and Ostrovksii (\cite[Theorem 1.3]{Ostrovskii}).
 The common feature of these methods is that the metric spaces under consideration must possess a large collection of curve fragments (see \cite{Bate_2014} and the last paragraph starting on page 2 of \cite{BateLi_2017}), and hence are far from being purely 1-unrectifiable.
 The following theorem is a partial converse to the theories of Cheeger-Kleiner and Ostrovskii.
-It is immediately implied by Theorem \ref{ThmC} and the fact that every metric space isometrically embeds into its Lipschitz-free space.
+It is immediately implied by Theorem~\ref{ThmC} and the fact that every metric space isometrically embeds into its Lipschitz-free space.

 \begin{maintheorem} A complete, purely 1-unrectifiable metric space isometrically embeds into a Banach space with the Radon-Nikod\'ym property. \end{maintheorem}